andrew/ultimate-awesome/README.md

 - [awesome-firebase](https://github.com/jthegedus/awesome-firebase) - 🔥 List of Firebase talks, tools, examples & articles!
 Translations in  🇬🇧 🇷🇺 Contributions welcome!.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.
 - [awesome-jmeter](https://github.com/aliesbelik/awesome-jmeter) - A collection of resources covering different aspects of JMeter usage.
-- [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
-It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
 - [awesome-ai-tools-for-game-dev](https://github.com/simoninithomas/awesome-ai-tools-for-game-dev) - A curated list of awesome AI tools for game developers.
 - [awesome-sketch](https://github.com/diessica/awesome-sketch) - :books: delightful stuff for SketchApp students.
 - [Awesome-Segmentation-With-Transformer](https://github.com/lxtGH/Awesome-Segmentation-With-Transformer) - [T-PAMI-2024] Transformer-Based Visual Segmentation: A Survey.